pett-j/Choc-Button-Caps/README.md

 - Concave

 Materials:
-- Theses have all been tested in MJF PA12 Nylon, but the flat can also be FDM printed.
+- All have been tested in MJF PA12 Nylon, but the flat can also be FDM printed.